n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 | 3 | 10 | 4 | T |
 | 14 | 8 | 3 | A |

-`SANTA` which is `72682`
+Basically the answer to this challenge is `SANTA` which is `72682` on the numerical keypad.
+This will need to be entered manually into the keypad.

 With that entered.
-It shows a message on the screen that says
+It shows a message on the screen that says the code was entered successfully and that we beat the code.
+Silver medal is provided and we can move on to the next stage of the challenge.

 ### Solution (Gold)